National Stress Awareness Month

 Every day, we commence the day with a morning meeting to address any issues we are facing.
 This provides a great opportunity for employees to be fully transparent with any issues – either work-related or personal.
 This then allows other employees to step in when possible, or offer support in any other way.
 Whilst the morning meeting is great for business purposes, it is also an opportunity to strengthen employee relationships.

 Another scheme we have in place is an employee assistance programme (EAP) which employees are able to access for medical needs – ranging from dental check-ups, to GP services and therapy.
-HR:4Uk therefore recognizes the importance of health care, encouraging employees to utilize this scheme when they require.
+HR:4Uk therefore recognises the importance of health care, encouraging employees to utilize this scheme when they require.

 Angela Clay